ntut-xuan/FastShop/README.md

 ## Installation

-The repository use docker to setup environment.
+The repository use docker to set up the environment.

 Please use the following command to build the environment.